Self-help

 This book talks about why most parents tend to treat their kids the way they were raised.
 No matter how hard we try to deny it, our childhood has an impact on how we parent, even if we don’t want to believe it.
 When nothing works, when your child doesn’t respond to any traditional methods, it’s time for parents to look inside.

-Read also : Top 17 Best Marriage Books for Couples [ecis2023]
+Read also : Top 19 Best Bodybuilding Books of All Time Review 2022

 When we become better parents, we can look back at our childhood and family history to better understand ourselves.
 Even if you had a happy childhood, you might still have problems that keep you from being a good parent.